RashadTanjim/RashadTanjim/README.md

 </ul>

 ### Recent Updates & Hobbies:

-- I am Currently working on a website developing as a freelancer.
-- This is my last semester of graduation.
+- I'm researching on Deep learning.
 - Hobbies: Travelling, Book Collection, Nature Photography
 - Yes!
 A glass of Coffee and a bottle of Coke gives me concentration on coding
 - techFreak, animeLover, movieBuzz, loveToLearnNewStuffs!